This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 For the chili

 • Heat oil in a large Dutch oven.
 Add onion when the oil begins to shimmer.
 Let onion sauté and turn translucent.
 Then add tomato paste and stir to cook out the raw flavor, 30 seconds to one minute.
-Add the tomato juice, red pepper, jalapeños, and prepared chili powder.
+Add the tomato juice, red pepper, jalapeños, and chili powder.
 Stir in rice and brown sugar.
 The rice helps to slightly thicken the soup and the sugar balances the acidity of the tomatoes.
 Bring the chili to a simmer.
 Then drain the beans and add them to the Dutch oven along with the bay leaves.

 • Place on lid and let simmer until beans are cooked through, about 1 to 1 ½ hours.
 Stir every so often to ensure nothing is burning or sticking to the bottom.
 This shouldn't be a problem if using a heavy-bottomed Dutch oven.